Submissions

 3. Table sizes must fit the final page format of the journal, which is 240 x 170 mm.

-4. Table or figure title must be written in capital initial letters and placed in front of the table.
+4. Table or figure titles must be written in capital initial letters and placed above the table.

 Authors are kindly asked to pay heed to the following style recommendations:

-1. Title/subtitle of a section should be underlined bold, start with capital letter and be aligned left;
+1. Titles/subtitles of a section should be highlighted with bold characters, start with capital letter and be aligned left;

 2. Numbering should use Arabic numerals;